samlader/gmux/README.md

 ##### Jinja Expressions

-Templates support [Jinja](https://jinja.palletsprojects.com/en/3.1.x/) expressions and has the following context variables provided:
+Templates support [Jinja](https://jinja.palletsprojects.com/en/3.1.x/) expressions and the following context variables are provided:

 - `repository_name` (name of the repository)
 - `diff_files` (files with changes against the base branch)